 What are Indirect Costs?
-These include Facilities & Administrative (F&A), General Administrative Recharge (GAR), and Fringe Benefit costs.
+These include Facilities & Administrative (F&A) and General Administrative Recharge (GAR) costs.
 F&A includes costs related to providing and maintaining the infrastructure that supports sponsored research.
 These costs are not items which can be easily identified as being part of a specific project.
 For more information, see F&A Rate

 Fringe Benefit rate clusters fringe benefits paid by the University for its employees.
-It include benefit costs such as health, dental, life insurance, etc. For more information, see Fringe Benefit Rate
+It includes benefit costs such as health, dental, life insurance, etc. For more information, see Fringe Benefit Rate

 GAR are overhead charges that the university levies on self-supporting operations, primarily Auxiliary fund groups, which benefit from central campus services and support.
 The rate is determined by the Budget Office.
 Sharing self-supporting operations for central support and services is common practice in Higher Education since this overhead charge supports the notion that an auxiliary is to be self-supporting.
 Overhead charges generally include accounting, human resources, budget office, a portion of IT, and CU-system services.
 GAR proceeds come into the general fund and are used to cover these general administrative costs.